croco-bio/croco-api/README.md

 ```
 Note
 =========
-The newest source code may not alway be compactible with the remote croco instance.
-For always compactible version see http://services.bio.ifi.lmu.de/croco-web
+The newest source code may not always be compatible with the remote croco instance.
+For croco-service compatible versions see: http://services.bio.ifi.lmu.de/croco-web.

 Contact & Bug-reports & Suggestions
 =========